Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 • [1] Feedback Loop — Increases your splash damage.

 This build takes a more traditional direct damage approach.
-The Combat Mobility overclock turns the Thunderhead into the Gunner’s most mobile weapon, granting him near full speed while firing and tremendously boosting its fire rate.
+The Combat Mobility overclock turns the Thunderhead into the Gunner’s most mobile weapon, granting him near full movement speed while firing and tremendously boosting its fire rate.
 Just keep an eye on your ammo.

 • [1] Hardened Rounds

 • Overclock: Combat Mobility — The entire reason this build works.
+Boosts your movement speed, accuracy, and rate of fire.
+The reduced magazine size is annoying, but manageable.

 3. “Hurricane” Guided Rocket System

-Hurricane Guided Rocket System
+Hurricane Guided Rocket System Build

-Image: Coffee Stain Studios via HGG / Jeffrey Hsu
+Coffee Stain Studios / Jeffrey Hsu

 The Hurricane is the last of the Gunner’s primary weapons and his most accurate weapon by far.
 That’s because the rockets fired from this weapon home in on whatever your reticle is targeting.
 You can keep the rockets up in the air for a while by simply aiming around before slamming them into any threat that pops up.

 Despite having some splash damage on impact, this weapon is best suited for direct single-target damage.
-You have so much control over the rockets that you should be able to hit the enemy’s weak point with every shot (as long as you have line of sight).
+You have so much control over the rockets that you should be able to hit the enemy’s weakpoint with every shot (as long as you have line of sight).

-Ramming missiles into a Brood Nexus’ weak points | Image: Coffee Stain Studios via HGG / Jeffrey Hsu
+Ramming missiles into a Brood Nexus’ weakpoints. | Coffee Stain Studios / Jeffrey Hsu

 • [1] Shrapnel Load

-Build B: Shotgun Pain
+Build B: Salvo Module

 • [2] Anti-Tank Missiles